akto-api-security/tests-library/remediation/UNION_CASE_CHANGE_BASED_MYSQL_SQLI.md

 ```

 Note that this is not a best-practice solution and should only be used as a last resort when none of the above methods are viable.

-### Step 5: Regular Updates
-Install updates, patches, and fixes from your DBMS and application language vendors regularly.
-They may include security enhancements that prevent SQL Injection.